Azure/data-management-zone/docs/guidance/DataManagementAnalytics-SelfService.md

-# Scaling and Self-Service in Enterprise-Scale Anayltics
+# Scaling and Self-Service in Data Management & Analytics Scenario

 Efficient scaling within an enterprise data platform is a much-desired goal of many organizations and as business units should be enabled to build their own (data) solutions and applications that fulfill their requirements.
 However, achieving this goal is a challenge as many existing data platforms are not built around the core concepts of scalability and decentralized ownership.
 This is not only true from an architectural standpoint but also becomes clear when looking at the teams structure and ops model which underpin these data platforms.